 And with the high unemployment rates in the country, refugees remain helpless and hopeless.
 Many women and girls, primarily to support their families, are pushed towards "3D jobs" (dirty, dangerous, and demanding) which leaves them vulnerable to abuse and exploitation.

-SMEs provide a sustainable way out of poverty.
+Entrepreneurship and business start-ups provide a sustainable way out of poverty.
 And the refugee policy in Uganda allows refugees freedom of movement and the right to work and establish businesses.
-But unfortunately, most refugees lack the knowledge and finances to start a business.
-And most financial institutions don't provide financial services to refugees because they don't have significant assets for use as collateral.
+But unfortunately, most refugees lack the knowledge, technical support, resources, and financing to start and grow a business.
+And mainstream financial institutions don't provide financial services to refugees because they don't have significant assets for use as collateral.